Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Maret 2026 20.45.37 UTC
+- WIB: Selasa, 24 Maret 2026 22.14.50 UTC
-- WITA: Selasa, 24 Maret 2026 21.45.37 UTC
+- WITA: Selasa, 24 Maret 2026 23.14.50 UTC
-- WIT: Selasa, 24 Maret 2026 22.45.37 UTC
+- WIT: Rabu, 25 Maret 2026 00.14.50 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

 Kategori: technology